 WHO WE ARE

 Founded by Lachlan Miller in 2013, Yes Arusha provides educational support to young people in Tanzania.
-After traveling and working in East Africa as an 18-year-old, Lachlan developed an awareness of the lack of access to education in many communities.
-In 2010, he began inviting family and friends to sponsor individual children to school, which he coordinated on his own by traveling frequently between Australia and Africa.
-By 2013, the sponsorships had gained much support back in Australia and Lachlan enlisted the help of some close friends to formalise Yes Arusha as a not-for-profit organisation.
+After first visiting East Africa in 2010, Lachlan began inviting family and friends to sponsor individual children to school.
+He coordinated this on his own at first by traveling frequently between Australia and Africa.
+By 2013, the sponsorships had gained much support in Australia and Lachlan enlisted the help of some friends to formalise Yes Arusha as a not-for-profit organisation.
 Thanks to some incredible generosity, the initial goal of sponsoring 50 students was met within two years of starting the organisation.

-Yes Arusha is focused on providing a high quality of care and support to our students.
+Yes Arusha is focused on providing a high quality of education and care to our students.
 We have steadily expanded our projects over the past few years, but always with a focus on long-term sustainability.
-We do not employ any paid staff in Australia, ensuring that our funds are spent as efficiently as possible and directed straight to our students and their educational costs.
+We do not employ any paid staff in Australia, ensuring that our funds are spent as effectively as possible and directed straight to our students and their educational expenses.
 Yes Arusha is run by a voluntary board of directors who oversee the day-to-day operations of the organisation.
 Lachlan continues to travel to Tanzania each year to coordinated our projects and programs with Haradali Schools and assess the progress of each of our students.

 To date, we have provided educational support to 70 young people in Tanzania.
 Many of our original students are now in secondary school and we are hoping to support even more young Tanzanians through our scholarship program.
 Yes Arusha is deeply grateful to each and every sponsor, donor and volunteer for driving our cause.